 Why Use an Independent Building Surveyor?

-Today, most contracts stipulate using an independent building surveyor, who will have an in-depth understanding of buildings and the nature of building defects.
-With a technically trained eye, building surveyors know what they’re looking for and can prepare an independent, detailed report of a property’s condition prior to development.
+Today, most contracts stipulate using an independent party to complete these condition surveys.
+The added benefit of engaging a building surveyor over a builder or pre-purchase inspector is that they have a specialist in-depth understanding of building materials and the nature of building defects.
+With a technically trained eye, they know what they’re looking for and can prepare an independent, detailed report of a property’s condition prior to development.

 Prendos’ Building Surveyors have extensive experience carrying out this type of survey and managing the end-to-end process.
 We’re not only experienced in the assessment of material damage to buildings, but highly skilled in stakeholder engagement – remaining client-facing throughout the survey process.
 We provide a walkthrough of our survey findings and photographs with the property owner before leaving site, which helps provide certainty and build confidence in the contractor and their intentions, while also greatly reducing the frequency of fraudulent claims.
 Where required, we can also provide re-inspections following the works to ensure no further comeback on the contractor.